Photoshoot or Photo Shoot

 Summary

 Both versions of photoshoots and photo shoots have the same meaning, and both spellings are correct.
-Two-word version is vividly used because some people think it is the only correct way of spelling.
+The two-word version is vividly used because some people think it is the only correct way of spelling.
 So, for the next photoshootings, bring your best look and smile, and don’t worry about grammar because you can’t go wrong either way.

 While photo shoot currently has the feature spread, photoshoot may have the final say because it is becoming more popular.